-When you promote URLEIA in a public setting, some people may make disparaging comments designed to discourage others from joining the effort to “Strip Law Enforcement of Unbridled Power.”
+When you promote The Equality in Policing Act, formally known as The Uniform Reporting Law Enforcement Improvement Act (URLEIA) in a public setting, some people may make disparaging comments designed to discourage others from joining the effort to “Strip Law Enforcement of Unbridled Power.”
 The following are some negative comments you may encounter and possible responses:

-Black children are out of control.
-Many of our children definitely need to demonstrate more respect.
-But law enforcement agents are supposed to arrest people who break the law, not shoot them.
+African American children are out of control.
+Law enforcement agents (LEAs) are supposed to arrest people who break the law, not shoot them.
 The job of the court is to determine the penalty for a crime or an offense.
 Law enforcement agents were never meant to be judge, jury and executioner.

-Black people should focus on black-on-black crime.
-It’s true: Blacks kill more blacks because blacks tend to live together.
+African Americans should focus on black-on-black crime.
+It’s true: African Americans kill more African Americans because blacks tend to live together.
 Whites kill more whites because whites tend to live together.
-But killing people in our streets can never ben acceptable whether by drug dealers, foreign terrorists or law enforcement agents.
-People killed by officers are citizens of the United States of America.
-They have a right to appear before a judge and plead their case (due process of law).
+Killing people without due process of law, however, is never acceptable, whether by drug dealer, foreign terrorist or law enforcement agent.
 When a person’s life is extinguished by a law enforcement agent, that person is denied due process of law to which he/she is entitled.